learn-academy-2020-echo/week-3-assessment-M-ram224/interview-questions.md

 - Object oriented programming: OOP was created to deal with complex software to deal with how fast applications were growing in complexity.
 You are able to maintain a better app when working on smaller component/ objects it doesnt effect the main parent code.

-- RSpec:Uses red-green-refactoring for test driven development, its composed of multiple libraries, its flexible and customizable.
+- RSpec: Is a computer domain-specific language to test ruby code.
+Uses red-green-refactoring for test driven development, its composed of multiple libraries, its flexible and customizable.

-- Instance variable: Is a type of class atribute.
+- Instance variable: Is a type of class atribute it starts with "@" whose scope refers tonwhatever object it is inside of.

 - Ruby blocks: are anonymous functions in Ruby, created with do/end keywords or {}.
 Its a grouping of statements that are written on the same line as the method calls last parameter.

 - Ruby hashes: Is a collection of keys and their value pairs, similar to and array and also can use iterable methods on a hash.

 - `getter` and `setter` methods in Ruby: They allow to get the classes instance variable outside the class,`getter` methods are used to `get` the value of an instance variable and binds an object property to a function that can be called upon.
 While `setter` methods are used to `set` the value of an instance variable and binds an object property to a function to be called when there is an attempt to set the property.

 P.S.
 I utilized Sarah, Brian and my fellow classmates a lot through this, would not have been able to finish the code-challenges.js without their help.
 I am focusing heavily this week on going through the syllabus and create flash cards for myself to start instilling the fundamentals deeper in my brain.
 As of now I can see the logic and even talk about it, but when I try and type it out, its a blank wall. very difficult for me. but its all about the push for greatness, and this week will become better!